Ada-Developers-Academy/independent-ai-topics/working-w-copilot/copilot-in-projects-refactoring.md

     assert updated_book.description == "Updated description"
 ```

 Before we move on, there are a few other scenarios that are worth testing.
 What happens if the request dictionary is missing either the `"title"` or `"description"` keys?
 How will our code behave if the user adds extra keys to the dictionary in the request?
-We can use the Copilot chat box to ask for help generating the tests for these scenarios.
+We can open the Copilot chat in our test file to ask for help generating the tests for these scenarios.

 <br />